MRtrix3/mrtrix3/docs/reference/scripts/5ttgen.rst

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

 MRtrix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-For more details, see http://www.mrtrix.org/.
+For more details, see www.mrtrix.org

 .. _5ttgen_fsl: